Battle of Tangdao

-This battle was followed by another naval confrontation, the Battle of Caishi (采石之战) taking place in 1161.
+This battle was followed by another naval confrontation, the Battle of Caishi taking place in 1161.
 The battle is significant in the technological history of the Song navy.
 The 20th-century historian Joseph Needham has called the era "one of continual innovation" when the size of the Song fleet grew "from a total of 11 squadrons and 3,000 men [the Song navy] rose in one century to 20 squadrons totalling 52,000 men, with its main base near Shanghai."
 They were further reinforced by the aid of seafaring Chinese merchants.
 The technological gains of the Song navy ensured its access and dominance of the East China Sea for centuries in competition with the military forces of Jurchen and Mongol rivals.
 By 1129, the Song navy had invented gunpowder bombs for warship trebuchets.
 The weapon was made mandatory for all ships in the Song fleet.
 The construction of paddle-wheel ships, operated with treadmills, went on for several decades between 1132 and 1183.
 The engineer Gao Xuan devised a paddle-wheel ship outfitted with up to eleven paddle-wheels on each side.
 Iron plating for armoring the ships was designed in 1203 by the engineer Qin Shifu.

 Li Bao ordered his men to hurl their huopao (rudimentary grenades) and to concentrate the fire of their incendiary arrows and rockets at the rigging of the enemy ships.
 The Jin officers were taken by surprise by the impetuosity of the Chinese attack.
 The crimson sails of their ships made of oiled silk caught fire, and as the ships began to burn, the panic-stricken crew and soldiers leaped into the sea.
 While many Jin ships surrendered when the Chinese vessels closed in on them, others which were moored farther away hurriedly raised anchor and hoisted sail to flee.